 MATH-411 Real Analysis

 A deeper look at the fundamentals of calculus.
 Real numbers, point set theory, limits and the theory of continuity, differentiation, and integration.
-Prerequisites: MATH-112 Calculus II and MATH-221 Discrete Structures.
+Prerequisites: MATH-112 Calculus II and MATH-231 Foundations of Analysis.
 4 SH.
+CC: Writing Intensive.

 MATH-415 Complex Analysis

 Calculus using complex numbers.
 Includes power series, analytic functions, poles, residues, contour integrals and applications.
-Prerequisites: MATH-211 Multivariate Calculus and MATH-221 Discrete Structures.
+Prerequisites: MATH-211 Multivariate Calculus, and MATH-231 Foundations of Analysis.
 4 SH.